JMixson/tea-discovery/README.md

 # Tea Discovery App

 A web app that allows users to discover and learn more about different types of tea.
 [Tea json file](/public/data/teas.json) inspired by [Boonaki's Tea API](https://github.com/boonaki/boonakis-tea-api).
+All images and tea content are sourced from [Wikimedia Foundation](https://www.wikipedia.org).

 ![Alt text](screenshot.png)